mattwhitson/chat-app-next.js/README.md

 - The ability to send emojis

 # Deployment
 Deployed to a Ubuntu Digital Ocean Droplet using NGINX as a reverse proxy along with PM2 as a process manager.
-Created SSL certification Certbot.
+Created SSL certification with Certbot.